microsoft/onnxruntime/docs/get-started/with-python.md

 ### Install ONNX Runtime CPU

-Use the CPU package if you are running on Arm CPUs and/or macOS.
+Use the CPU package if you are running on Arm®-based CPUs and/or macOS.

 ```bash
 pip install onnxruntime